 The movie includes the different accents spoken among ethnic communities of the U.S. and the intense office interactions are good language learning material.

-Srinivasa Ramanujan was an Indian mathematician who was began studying in Cambridge University in 1914.
+Srinivasa Ramanujan was an Indian mathematician who began studying at Cambridge University in 1914.
 Although he had no formal knowledge of math, he contributed to the field in such a way that it was changed forever.
-The story is about the relationship between him and his teacher G. H. Hardy and how Ramanujan survives as an Indian in Britain.
+The story is about the relationship between him and his teacher G. H. Hardy and how Ramanujan survived as an Indian in Britain.

 This movie is great for people who want to learn English as it is used in universities, and since it shows early 20th century England, the spoken language is more formal compared to our times.

 As you can see, we have selected a wide range of movies hoping to present relevant material for all kinds of learners.
 So start following those subtitles on your screens and push your English learning to the next level!

 Dhritiman Ray is a writer of fiction, poetry and non-fiction.
 He specializes in topics like education, psychology and lifestyle.
 To know more click here.

 If you liked this post, something tells me that you'll love FluentU, the best way to learn English with real-world videos.